 (b) Any Performance Criteria may be used to measure the performance of the Company as a whole or with respect to any business unit, subsidiary or business segment of the Company, either individually, alternatively or in any combination, and may be measured either annually or cumulatively over a period of years, on an absolute basis or relative to a pre-established target, to previous period results or to a designated comparison group, in each case as specified by the Compensation Committee in the Award.
 To the extent required by Section 162(m) of the Code, prior to the payment of any compensation under an Award intended to qualify as "performance-based compensation" under Code Section 162(m), the Compensation Committee shall certify the extent to which any such Performance Criteria and any other material terms under such Award have been satisfied (other than in cases where such relate solely to the increase in the value of the Common Stock).
-To the extent Section 162(m) of the Code upon the satisfaction of any Performance Criteria.
+To the extent Section 162(m) of the Code is applicable, the Compensation Committee may not in any event increase the amount of compensation payable to a Participant subject to Section 162(m) of the Code upon the satisfaction of any Performance Criteria.

-15. Certain Forfeitures.
+Certain Forfeitures.